nick-uk/Terraform-IaC-Kafka/README.md

 ## IaC Kafka deployment on AWS/EC2 for development tests.
-This is a cool and a cheap way to use a minimum Kafka setup on a AWS spot intance.
+This is a cool and a cheap way to use a minimum Kafka setup on an AWS spot intance.
 You can deploy and share this with your team.

 **DO NOT** use this repository for production deployments.
 For production better use a confluent kafka service or something similar.
 ### What is this repository for?